 Search Committee Training

 Effective August 16, 2017, search committee training will be mandatory for all members of search committees for faculty and faculty/administrator positions at UIC, as required by a new UIC policy, OAE-1100-006.
 These workshops will address the search process, issues of implicit bias and stereotypes, as well as other issues that can affect the fairness of a search.
 They will be presented through a partnership among the Office for Access and Equity, the Office of Diversity and the Office of the Vice Provost for Faculty Affairs.
-They will be offered once weekly on the east and west sides of campus.
+They will be offered twice weekly on the east and west sides of campus.

 Searches will not be allowed to go forward unless all of the members of the committee have participated in a training workshop by the time the Meets Minimum Qualifications list is submitted to the Office for Access and Equity.
 It is strongly recommended that heads and chairs whose departments are undertaking searches also do the training.